r3mlab/tweetsmapper/README.md

                         Screen name of the user to target (uses the API) -i INPUT_FILE, --input-file INPUT_FILE
                         Path to a collection of tweets.
-Supports: JSONL, TXT -l N, --limit N       Number of tweets to retrieve (default = 3200) -o OUTPUT_FILE, --output-path OUTPUT_FILE
+Supports: JSONL, TXT -l N, --limit N       Limit the number of tweets to retrieve (default = no limit)
+  -o OUTPUT_FILE, --output-path OUTPUT_FILE
                         Map output file
   -t CUSTOM_TITLE, --custom-title CUSTOM_TITLE